ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance` |
 {: caption="Table 16: Number of offline partitions metric metadata" caption-side="top"}

 Ideally this value should be zero.
-A non-zero value might refer to a temporary issue with the cluster.
-It might also refer to a Kafka partition leader election difficulty.
+A non-zero value might indicate to a temporary issue with the cluster.
+It might also indicate to a Kafka partition leader election difficulty.

 ### Number of partitions
 {: #ibm_eventstreams_instance_partitions}